Oladipupo-01/LITA-CAPSTONE-PROJECT/README.md

  In this analysis of the sales performance of the retail store from 1st of January  2023 to 31st of December 2024, I aimed to uncover trends such as top-selling products, regional performance, and monthly sales trends.
 The analysis reveled key findings

  - Total Revenue by product:The top selling product based on revenue is 'shoe'.
 This may suggest that there's high demand for shoes by customer.
  - Total Sales by Region: The south region had the highest total sales.
 This indicate a larger customer base.
-The region with the with the keast revenue is 'West'.
+The region with the with the least revenue is 'West'.
 This could as a result of limited awareness of the retail store in the location.
  - Total Sales by Month: The pivot table show the revenue earned in 2023 and 2024 monthly  At the end of 2023,a total revenue of 1,105,330 and in 2024, a total revenue of 995,760.
 There was a noticeable decline in the total revenue in 2024 compared to 2023.
 This could be as a result of economic changes.
+- Quantity Sold by Product: The pivot table show that the product "Hat" is in high demand but the product didn't bring in the highest revenue revealing a high-volume but low-value.
+This suggest that that customers are sensitive to the orice or demand shifted due to seasonal fluctuation.
+### Conclusion
+In summary, having analyze areas of performance and identified key need of the retail store.
+The retail store showed a decline in sales revenue in 2024 compared to 2023.
+Most revenue was brought in by the South region in both 2023 and 2024.
+The retail store best seller is the product 'Shoe'.
+However, other product category such as 'Hat', 'Jacket', 'Glove', etc sales were modest indicating a need to revisit inventory.